ryansolid/dom-expressions/packages/babel-plugin-jsx-dom-expressions/README.md

 Memos let you efficiently use a derived value in many reactive computations.
 This option indicates the memo function name, defaults to `memo`.

+### validate

+- Type: `boolean`
+- Default: `true`

+Checks for properly formed HTML by checking for elements that would not be allowed in certain parent elements.
+This validation isn't complete but includes places where browser would "correct" it and break the DOM walks.

+### omitNestedClosingTags

+- Type: `boolean`
+- Default: `true`

+Removes unnecessary closing tags from the template output.
+This may not work in all browser-like environments the same.
+The solution has been tested again Chrome/Edge/Firefox/Safari.

 ## Special Binding